Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Towel

 You can wash your cat’s paws in your tub or shower.
-If your cat is uncomfortable or skittish about having its paws cleaned, you may get better results with a small basin or pet wipes.
+If your cat is uncomfortable or skittish about having their paws cleaned, you may get better results with a small basin or pet wipes.
 Use your judgment to make the experience as stress-free as possible.

 2. Set Up the Grooming Area